Journalism & Communications

 Live in the heart of where it all happens!
 An exciting part of your experience in DC will be living in furnished housing, just steps from the White House, Department of State, World Bank, national monuments, as well as a Metro rail stop, shops and restaurants.

-Choose between two residence halls on the George Washington University campus: Potomac House or District House.
+Choose between two options within the residence hall District House on the George Washington University campus.
 Whichever you choose, our staff hand-match you with roommates based on compatibility preferences provided in a housing survey completed at the time of enrollment.

 Location & Housing Amenities